Characters in The Echorium Sequence: Frazhin

-In Crystal Mask, Frazhin, who is severely disfigured by the quetzal attack, attempts to build a palace out of khiz crystal.
-He is assisted by Lady Yashra, his pregnant lover, and her tribe of Harai horselords, who are controlled by the khiz.
+In Crystal Mask, Frazhin, severely disfigured by the quetzal attack, attempts to build a palace out of khiz crystal.
+He is assisted by Lady Yashra, his pregnant lover, and her tribe of Harai horselords, controlled by the khiz.
 He enslaves young centaurs to mine the khiz for him and bewitches street children with the khiz to obey him.
 Capturing Kherron, Frazhin threatens to harm Renn – whom he believes is Kherron's son – unless Kherron teaches the children Echorium songs.
-When the Khizalace is destroyed, Frazhin flees to the lake, abandoning Yashra, and is pulled under by naga.
+When the Khizalace is destroyed, Frazhin flees to the lake, abandoning Yashra.